Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Abstract

 \section{Abstract}

-We propose a novel keypoint voting scheme based on intersecting spheres, that is more accurate than existing schemes and allows for a smaller set of more disperse keypoints.
+We propose a novel keypoint voting scheme based on intersecting spheres, that is more accurate than existing schemes and allows for fewer, more disperse keypoints.
 The scheme is based upon the distance between points, which as a 1D quantity can be regressed more accurately than the 2D and 3D vector and offset quantities regressed in previous work, yielding more accurate keypoint localization.
 The scheme forms the basis of the proposed RCVPose method for 6 DoF pose estimation of 3D objects in RGB-D data, which is particularly effective at handling occlusions.
 A CNN is trained to estimate the distance between the 3D point corresponding to the depth mode of each RGB pixel, and a set of 3 disperse keypoints defined in the object frame.
 At inference, a sphere centered at each 3D point is generated, of radius equal to this estimated distance.
 The surfaces of these spheres vote to increment a 3D accumulator space, the peaks of which indicate keypoint locations.
 The proposed radial voting scheme is more accurate than previous vector or offset schemes, and is robust to disperse keypoints.
-Experiments demonstrate RCVPose to be highly accurate and competitive, achieving state-of-the-art results on the LINEMOD ($99.7\%$) and YCB-Video ($97.2\%$) datasets, notably scoring $+7.9\%$ higher ($71.1\%$) than previous methods on the challenging Occlusion LINEMOD dataset.
+Experiments demonstrate RCVPose to be highly accurate and competitive, achieving state-of-the-art results on the LINEMOD ($99.7\%$) and YCB-Video ($97.2\%$) datasets, notably scoring $+4.9\%$ higher ($71.1\%$) than previous methods on the challenging Occlusion LINEMOD dataset, and on average outperforming all other published results from the BOP benchmark for these 3 datasets.
+Our code is available at \url{http://www.github.com/aaronwool/rcvpose}. \keywords{6 DoF pose estimation, keypoint voting}